Kurt Vonnegut, Jr. writes:

 (Learn how to make a Day of the Dead Altered Book!)

 Traditional foods for the Day of the Dead season include sugar skulls and bread of the Dead.
 I have made a Day of the Dead Food Page with some recipes and links on it.
 Traditional sugar skulls for the holiday are primarily made of sugar and meringue in skull molds.
 The skulls are then dried and painted brightly with food coloring and set on altars.
-You can find sugar skull recipes online that use meringue and those that don't.
-You can also buy a variety of sugar skull molds online.
+You can find sugar skull recipes online that use meringue powder and those that use egg whites.
+You can also buy a variety of sugar skull molds (which can also be used to mold chocolate skulls) online.
 Another traditional food is bread of the dead (or pan de muertos).
 These breads are shaped into skeletons, bones, skulls, etc. and are often decorated with red food coloring to simulate blood.
 Day of the Dead cookies are likewise often decorated with red colored sugar and icing.
 You can find many pan de muertos recipes online, as well as Bones of the Dead cookie recipes.

 Death is a part of life and this celebration is a good time to familiarize children with the concept of death.
 It is also a good time to demystify death, and to educate children about life and death cycles in a positive, even celebratory, setting.
-Many resources are available online to guide teachers and parents during this time, including a free skeleton puppet template and free Day of the Dead Flash Cards.
+Many resources are available online to guide teachers and parents during this time, including a free skeleton puppet template.

 The issue of death is embedded in classic literature, art, and music since time unknown.
 Shakespeare's graveyard scene in Hamlet is a classic multi-layered examination of death.
 Not only does that scene discuss how noblemen and beggar all end the same in the earth in death, but the scene also ponders serious philosophical dilemmas around the meaning of life, while reflecting upon death, that have haunted man forever, it seems.
 The classic "Ring around the rosy" song, with pockets full of posies which were supposed to keep the plague away, ends with "ashes, ashes, we all fall down," referring to death of children in nursery rhyme form.
 In "Cat's Cradle," Kurt Vonnegut writes ""God made mud.
 God got lonesome.
 So God said to some of the mud, "Sit up!"
 "See all I've made," said God, "the hills, the sea, the sky, the stars."
 And I was some of the mud that got to sit up and look around.
 Lucky me, lucky mud.
 I, mud, sat up and saw what a nice job God had done.
 Nice going, God.
 Nobody but you could have done it, God!
 I certainly couldn't have.
 I feel very unimportant compared to You.
 The only way I can feel the least bit important is to think of all the mud that didn't even get to sit up and look around.
 I got so much, and most mud got so little.
 Thank you for the honor!
 Now mud lies down again and goes to sleep.
 What memories for mud to have!
 What interesting other kinds of sitting-up mud I met!
 I loved everything I saw!
 Good night."
 (The Last Rites of the Bokononist faith).
 The topic of death need not be frightening nor taboo.
 One can incorporate the thoughts of great thinkers and the arts and traditions of the past into the discussion.
 As it is with much of nature, death can be seen as a power to be in awe of, rather than a force to fear.
 The Day of the Dead is a good way to change your relationship with death.